TorbenRahbekKoch/LogBridge/Readme.md

 To get over this problem you simply have to state in which assembly the log-wrapper is located.
 This is done using an *appSetting* called *SoftwarePassion.LogBridge.LogWrapperAssembly*.
-Out of the box only the two values are supported:
+Out of the box only the three values are supported:

-- LogBridge.Log4Net, Version=1.0.2.0, Culture=neutral, PublicKeyToken=null
+- LogBridge.Log4Net, Version=1.1.3.0, Culture=neutral, PublicKeyToken=null
+- LogBridge.UmbracoLog4Net, Version=1.1.3.0, Culture=neutral, PublicKeyToken=null
-- LogBridge.EnterpriseLibrary, Version=1.0.0.0, Culture=neutral, PublicKeyToken=null
+- LogBridge.EnterpriseLibrary, Version=1.1.3.0, Culture=neutral, PublicKeyToken=null

 The meaning of these should be self-evident.
 What this value does internally is to have LogBridge manually load the Assembly and thereby making it available